Justin-Sawyer/recipes-and-deliveries/README.md

 As stated, the developer found that using the preferred Django settings in the Order model causes Stripe webhooks to fail.
 This means that although a purchase is added to the database, the user never receives a confirmation email.
 This will be revisited, as the developer would like to eliminate the warnings this causes in the console.

 As an aside, regarding GDPR: the developer is aware of the privacy rules that need to be followed regarding GDPR.
 However, it was only when adding the UserProfile model to admin that the developer came to understand why Stripe webhooks were failing.
 During testing, he asked a fellow developer to place an order, and the colleague did but reported receiving no confirmation mail.
 Through a process of elimnation, the developer discovered that his colleague had left the `street_address2`, `county` and `postcode` fields blank when ordering.
 This was discovered when rendering the UserProfiel model in the admin.
 Thus, until the developer is satisfied that there are no further problems with this, the UserProfile model will remain available to admin.

+## Automated testing

+The developer has spent an inordinate amount of time testing this code physically.
+In other words, for each block of code written, he would add or edit a user, recipe, blog article or product.

+The developer knows that automated testing is possible in Django, which would much reduce the time needed to test code physically.
+This is the developers first priority.

 # Credits
 ## Code